tovy-eu/tovy.eu-website/src/content/blog/2024-08-02-the-power-of-automation.md

 ## The Big Gap in Digital Business
 There is a major problem in the business world today.

-On one side, you have the Real Business.
+On one side, you have the **Real Business**.
 This is how your company actually works.
 It is the supply chain, the factories, and the logic locked inside complex systems like SAP.
 This is where the work happens.

-On the other side, you have the AI Dream.
+On the other side, you have the **AI Dream**.
 Everyone wants to use Artificial Intelligence (AI) to automate tasks and make decisions faster.

 Most companies try to jump straight from the "Real Business" to the "AI Dream."
 They put modern AI tools on top of old, messy data systems.